DiddyC/Play-Tic-Tac-Toe-using-Reinforcement-Learning/README.md

 # Reinforcement-learning

-- This is a straightforward implementation of Tic-Tac-Toe game by a Q-learning algorithm using a neural network for the action-value function evaluation.
+- This is a straightforward implementation of the Tic-Tac-Toe game by a Q-learning algorithm using a neural network for the action-value function evaluation.

 - The neural network is implemented in Keras using TensorFlow backend.